Updated: Jun 6

 Knowing how your pages and accounts are doing can help your Lawyer SEO strategies.
 For starters, see which of your posts are doing well, which aren't, and then discern creating more of the content that does well.

 You can see how users reach your page and which sections they interact with.
 You can also get an idea of who is interested in your law firm by looking at visitor demographics.

 Let people know that your LinkedIn company page is now up and running.
 You can give it a headstart by sending it to your colleagues and employees, then ask them to follow the page.

 You should also promote your page on your website and other social media.
-Add them to your contact information, newsletters, and link them in your account bios.
+Add them to your contact information, and newsletters, and link them to your account bios.

 Boost your Lawyer SEO by being on social media platforms like LinkedIn.
 SEO involves on-page and off-page facets that all contribute to a boost in site traffic and conversions.

 Your law firm's LinkedIn page exposure can be easily increased by leveraging what your prospective clients and referral sources are already seeing.